Community Choice Aggregation: Silicon Valley Clean Energy

 Silicon Valley Clean Energy (SVCE) launched its operation on April 3, 2017, by providing 100% GHG free electricity to 12 Silicon Valley communities, including Campbell, Cupertino, Gilroy, Los Altos, Los Altos Hills, Los Gatos, Monte Sereno, Morgan Hill, Mountain View, Saratoga, Sunnyvale and unincorporated County of Santa Clara.

-East Bay Community Energy
+Ava Community Energy (formerly East Bay Community Energy)

-East Bay Community Energy, also abbreviated EBCE, ebce.org, was formed in October 2016 by Alameda County and the cities of Albany, Berkeley, Dublin, Emeryville, Fremont, Hayward, Livermore, Oakland, Piedmont, San Leandro, and Union City.
-East Bay Community Energy began providing electricity in June 2018 for commercial and municipal customers and November 2018 for residential customers.
-In 2021, EBCE began serving electricity to the cities of Newark, Pleasanton, and Tracy.
+Ava Community Energy, or Ava, (formerly East Bay Community Energy, also abbreviated EBCE), avaenergy.org, was formed in October 2016 by Alameda County and the cities of Albany, Berkeley, Dublin, Emeryville, Fremont, Hayward, Livermore, Oakland, Piedmont, San Leandro, and Union City.
+Ava Community Energy (Ava) began providing electricity in June 2018 for commercial and municipal customers and November 2018 for residential customers.
+In 2021, Ava began serving electricity to the cities of Newark, Pleasanton, and Tracy.

+In 2022, the City of Stockton voted to join Ava, and in 2023, the City of Lathrop voted to join.
+Ava will begin serving electricity to these two cities in 2025.

-EBCE offers customers two energy services.
+Ava offers customers two energy services.
 Their Bright Choice service uses a slightly larger amount of clean energy sources as Pacific Gas and Electric Company (PG&E) but it costs less.
 The second service option is their Renewable 100 option which uses 100% California wind and solar energy and is offered at a cost just above the PG&E rate.